Party Myths

 Myth: I was drunk.
 I didn't know what I was doing.

-In Pennsylvania, voluntary intoxication is never a defense to a crime.
-You are responsible for everything you do when you are drunk.
+In Pennsylvania, voluntary intoxication is rarely a defense to a crime.
+You are generally responsible for everything you do when you are drunk.

 Myth: Possession of marijuana was decriminalized in State College.